-Our core muscles play a spotlight role in our daily lives, from simply getting out of bed, to bending down to put on our favourite pair of isolation trackies (yet again *sobs to self*).
+Our core muscles play a spotlight role in our daily lives, from simply getting out of bed, to bending down to tie your laces.
 From the deepest layer of abdominal muscles, the ‘transverse abdominis’ – helping to stabilise your spine and pelvis – to your pelvic floor muscles – the back muscles stabilising your spine and diaphragm – your core muscles are quite literally what help keep you standing upright every day.
-And so, it’s no wonder why a sturdy core is super important.
+So, it’s no wonder why a sturdy core is super important.

-With many of us inactive from our regular exercise routines and often sitting at a desk or hunched over a laptop on the sofa during isolation, strengthening our core muscles can assist with a healthier posture, better balance and helping combat back pain – so, why not use this time at home to give this muscle group some extra attention?
+With many of us still inactive from our regular exercise routines and often sitting at a desk or hunched over a laptop on the sofa, strengthening our core muscles can assist with a healthier posture, better balance and helping combat back pain.

 1. SEATED ABDOMINAL CIRCLES